 Get ready for the second round of The Shiny Book Club!
 For this issue (though the discussion will take place in our Extra Shiny issue in about six weeks’ time) the book chosen by the SNB editors is The Paying Guests by Sarah Waters.
 It’s pretty long, but it’s a page-turner, and we think there is lots to discuss.

-You can read Harriet’s review of The Paying Guests from Issue 3, if you need persuading.
+You can read Harriet’s review here, if you need persuading.
 In brief, the novel is set in 1922.
 Frances Wray lives with her mother; her brothers have died at war, and (less regretted by her) Frances’ father has also recently died.
 Too respectable to work, but too poor to maintain their standards, they have had to accept paying guests.
 These turn up in the form of Mr and Mrs Barber.
 They are more or less an ordinary upper-working class family.
 He (Len) makes jokes which are borderline vulgar and has a steady but uninteresting job; she (Lilian) is emotional and artistic, hoping to better herself.

 From there, the novel includes both romance and high drama.
 I shall say no more, for fear of spoiling it, but here are some questions to consider as you read.
 Come back and discuss the book with fellow readers when Extra Shiny is published!